The Community Chest of Hong Kong

 The Community Chest of Hong Kong (香港公益金) is an independent, nonprofit organization established on 8 November 1968 in Hong Kong.
-As one of the most important charities in Hong Kong, The Community Chest serves as an umbrella organization to provide grants to a wide range of community projects.
+The Community Chest serves as an umbrella organization to provide grants to a wide range of community projects.

 Vision

 The goal of The Community Chest is to work for the betterment of Hong Kong through the support by millions and to build a caring society through greater participation and giving by the Hong Kong community.

 Mission

 The mission statements of the Community Chest are: